 Margot's homer, catch highlight Rays' 4-2 win over Astros

-SAN DIEGO (AP) — Manuel Margot hit a three-run home run one batter after a crucial Houston error and made a spectacular catch in right field in his former home ballpark, and the Tampa Bay Rays beat the Astros 4-2 Monday to take a 2-0 lead in the AL Championship Series.

-Margot homered off Lance McCullers Jr. with two outs in the first inning on an 87-degree afternoon.
-An inning later, he tracked George Springer’s long foul ball to right field while shielding his face from the sun and caught it as he tumbled over a padded railing atop a wall and landed on a walkway near the seats down the line at Petco Park.
+With two outs in the second and runners on second and third, Margot tracked George Springer’s long foul ball to right field while shielding his face from the sun.
+He caught it as he tumbled over a padded railing atop a wall and landed on a walkway near the seats down the line at Petco Park.

-Margot popped up and held up his glove with the ball in it after a 102-foot sprint.
-That ended the inning, stranding two runners.
+Margot popped up, smiled and held up his glove with the ball in it after a 102-foot sprint.

 “To have the ability to know where you’re at, and kind of be able to say, ‘Forget it, I know I’m going to hit something but I’m going in,’ and still hang on to the ball, was really, really impressive,” manager Kevin Cash said.